 The Red River Watershed Plan has been approved!
 We have hired Laura Gregory as the new Red River Watershed Coordinator, Laura@KWAlliance.org.
 Laura will be working with the Forest Service over the next two years on implementation efforts.
 Stay tuned for more info!

 The Red River and many of its tributaries flow through Wolfe, Menifee, and Powell Counties in eastern Kentucky.
 Creeks like Swift Camp, Gladie, Clifty, and Indian are special places to those who call these communities home.
 Even though the Red River Watershed is a beloved resource with beautiful forests, scenic streams, and diverse wildlife, the waterways are threatened by loss of streamside vegetation, runoff from towns and agriculture, and recreational misuse.

 The good news is there are ways to safeguard high quality areas and restore those waters that are polluted.
 To protect these waterways, KWA is participating in the Red River Gorge Watershed Protection Plan and Implementation project.
-The project includes creating a watershed plan.
+The first part of the project included creating a watershed plan.
 A watershed plan is a record of what is happening in and around the waterways.
-The plan will help determine the best waters for protection and address areas that need improvement.
+The plan helps determine the best waters for protection and areas that need improvement.